alasca-association/tarook/docs/admin/cluster-repo.md

 [direnv `.envrc`](https://direnv.net/) to have your shell automatically set the required variables.

+**Hint:** This LCM repository contains
+[a template file](../../jenkins/envrc.template.sh) you can use to bootstrap your own .envrc file.

 - `wg_conf_name` (used by `wg-up.sh`): The name of the WireGuard interface to create.
 Interface name length is restricted to 15 bytes and should start with `wg`.
 Examples: `wg0`, `wg-k8s-dev`.